Norah Docker: Book

 Her autobiography, Norah: The Autobiography of Lady Docker, was ghostwritten and edited by Showbusiness columnist Don Short.
 It is the only authorised book about Norah Docker.
 It was published by WH Allen in 1969.
 The introduction reads: "At least I have not attempted to conceal anything from you and my conscience is calm, for I have told all with honesty.
 All I ask is that you judge me with the same honesty.
 And, finally, a word of apology to those thousands of people whose names I would like to have mentioned in this book: but just think of those thousands more who will feel greatly relieved when they find they have been left out..."

 Marriages

 She was married three times.
-The first, to Clement Callingham from 1938 until his death in 1945, resulted in one son, Lance.
+The first, to chairman of Henekeys whisky company Clement Callingham from 1938 until his death in 1945, resulted in one son, Lance.

 The second, in 1946, to Sir William Collins, the president of Fortnum & Mason, lasted until his death in 1948.

-The third, in 1949, was to Sir Bernard Docker, chairman of Birmingham Small Arms Company owner of Daimler, and a director of the Midland Bank, Anglo-Argentine Tramways Company and Thomas Cook and Son.
+The third, in 1949, was to Sir Bernard Docker, chairman of Birmingham Small Arms Company (owner of Daimler), and a director of the Midland Bank, Anglo-Argentine Tramways Company and Thomas Cook and Son.